needle-mirror/com.unity.ui.builder/Documentation~/FeatureList.md

     1. Can set the Canvas background to be an image, can set the ScaleMode of the image, and can have the Canvas resize to match the image via the **Fit Canvas to Image** button.
     1. Can set the Canvas background to be a render texture for a chosen Camera.
     1. All of these settings are remembered next time you open the same UXML document.

+### Viewport Surface

+1. Can pan by holding down middle mouse button in the Viewport and moving the mouse.
+1. Can pan by holding down Ctrl + Alt + LeftClick and moving the mouse.
+1. Can zoom in and out witht he mouse scrollwheel.
+1. Can zoom in and out by holding down Alt + RightClick and moving the mouse right and left.

 ## Previews